Mixed legal system of Roman-Dutch civil law, English common law, and customary law

 Scope

-In order to conduct business in South Africa as a manufacturer, importer or exporter, wholesaler or distributor of medicines or medical devices, various licences, registrations and notifications are required in terms of the Medicines Act and the Pharmacy Act, and the regulations thereto.
+In order to conduct business in South Africa as a manufacturer, importer or exporter, wholesaler or distributor of medicines or medical devices, various licences and registrations are or may be required in terms of the Medicines Act and the Pharmacy Act, and the regulations thereto.

 Regulatory authority

-The existing regulatory authority which administers and enforces the Medicines Act is the Medicines Control Council (MCC), while the regulatory authority which enforces the Pharmacy Act is the South African Pharmacy Council.
-The MCC will be replaced with the South African Health Products Regulatory Agency, when pending amendments to the Medicines Act come into effect.
+The existing regulatory authority which administers and enforces the Medicines Act is the South African Health Products Regulatory Agency, while the regulatory authority which enforces the Pharmacy Act is the South African Pharmacy Council.

 Within the South African context, there are various proposals to introduce foreign ownership restrictions in various sectors such as, for example, land, telecommunications and security services.
 There are also existing foreign ownership controls in sectors such as broadcasting and aviation.
 However, no such foreign ownership restrictions have been discussed or introduced in the pharmaceuticals sector, as yet.